 -

-Tracking employee workload.
-BPM.
-BPM (Business Process Management) is a way to bring order to operations.
-Unlike CRM and ERP, BPM builds action sequences and automatically launches the required steps.
+Tracking employee workload BPM BPM (Business Process Management) is a way to bring order to operations.
+Unlike CRM and ERP, BPM builds chains of actions and automatically triggers the necessary steps.

 -